Cassie Scerbo

-Cassandra Lynn Scerbo is an American actress, singer and dancer.
-She was one of the members of the all-girl pop band Slumber Party Girls in the CBS children's music variety series Dance Revolution.
-In acting, she starred as Brooke in the film Bring It On: In It to Win It (2007), as Lauren Tanner in the ABC Family comedy-drama series Make It or Break It (2009–2012), and as Nova Clarke in the Sharknado film series alongside Ian Ziering and Tara Reid (2013–2018).
+Cassandra Lynn Scerbo is an American actress, singer, and dancer.
+She was a member of the girl group Slumber Party Girls on the CBS children's music variety series Dance Revolution (2006-2007).
+As an actress, she starred as Brooke in the film Bring It On: In It to Win It (2007), as Lauren Tanner on the ABC Family comedy series Make It or Break It (2009–2012), as Nova Clarke in the Sharknado film series (2013–2018), and as Jo Beckett in the film The Wolf and the Lamb (2026).

 Life and career

 Scerbo was born on Long Island, New York.
 She is of full Italian ancestry.
 Scerbo was raised in Parkland, Florida and played soccer for the Parkland Soccer Club.
+She attended Marjory Stoneman Douglas High School in Parkland.
 She lived in Florida from the time she was in kindergarten until she was cast in Make It or Break It.
-She attended Marjory Stoneman Douglas High School in Parkland.

 In 2006, Scerbo successfully auditioned for the music girl group Slumber Party Girls.
-Scerbo was chosen as one of the five members out of over 1,000 fellow applicants.
-In September 2006, the group hosted the children's music variety series Dance Revolution which promoted nutrition and fitness to children.
-Slumber Party Girls' original songs were dominantly featured through the series run.
-The group's debut album Dance Revolution was released but failed to chart.
-The series was not renewed for a second season.
-In mid-2007, as the group began working on their second record the group was confirmed to have split.
+Scerbo was chosen as 1 of the 5 members out of over 1,000 applicants.
+In September 2006, the group hosted the children's music variety series Dance Revolution, which promoted nutrition and fitness to children.
+Slumber Party Girls' original songs were dominantly featured throughout the series' run.
+The group's debut album Dance Revolution was released, but the series was not renewed for a second season.
+In mid-2007, as they began working on their second album, the group was confirmed to have split.
 That same year, Scerbo signed a solo-recording contract with Geffen Records.
-Her three original songs "Betcha Don't Know", "Sugar and Spice" and "Top Of The World" were all released on iTunes in 2008.
+Her original songs "Betcha Don't Know", "Sugar and Spice", and "Top Of The World" were released on iTunes in 2008.

-In 2007, Universal Pictures has green-lit a planned fourth installment of the Bring It On film series with Scerbo confirmed to star.
-She portrayed the role of Brooke the team captain of the East Coast Jets Cheerleading squad who have won three years in a row at Camp Spirit-Thunder.
-It was released direct-to-DVD on December 18, 2007 to generally negative reviews from critics.
-That same year, Scerbo appeared in the Disney Channel television pilot Arwin!.
-The pilot was filmed in late-2006 but was not picked up by Disney Channel.
+In 2007, Universal Pictures green-lit a fourth installment of the Bring It On film series with Scerbo confirmed to star.
+In the film, entitled Bring It On: In It to Win It, Scerbo portrayed the lead role of Brooke, the team captain of the East Coast Jets Cheerleading squad, which won three years in a row at Camp Spirit-Thunder.
+It was released on December 18, 2007.
+That same year, Scerbo starred on the Disney Channel television pilot Arwin!.
+The pilot was filmed in late 2006, but was not picked up by the Disney Channel.